makandra/gemika/README.md

 gemfiles/Gemfile.5.0.pg
 ```

+#### Lock dependency graph

+The dependencies in your gemfiles have dependencies, which again have dependencies, etc. We need to lock down the entire dependency graph to ensure stable test runs.

-Now create lockfiles for each bundle by running:
+Create lockfiles for each bundle by running:

 ```shell
 rake matrix:install